crosscon/uc1-integration/guides/debugging-bao-crosscon-hv.md

     ```

 Note: it is required to prepare the file `bao.elf` from building the `bao`
-hypervisor in the current directory.
-It will be available from the container.
+hypervisor in the repository root directory.
+It will be available from the
+container.

 ## Flashing required firmware